Facial and Eyelid Spasms

 There are a variety of treatments for eyelid and facial spasms, including medications, neuromodulator injections (Botox®, Dysport®, and Xeomin® in the USA), and surgery.
-Most common are the neuromodulators.
+The most common are neuromodulators.
 These drugs require a series of injections and usually last about three months, and are customized for each patient.
-They work by weakening the overactive muscles responsible for the involuntary twitching.
+They work by weakening the overactive muscles responsible for involuntary twitching.

 Surgery is usually reserved for those patients who fail the neuromodulators.
 Dr. Enzer has over twenty years of experience in managing facial and eyelid spasms and has helped hundreds of patients regain control of their lives.